delano0201/.boi-File-type/README.md

 Closing the browser does not stop the program.
 To fully close it, you need to manually end the process (Task Manager/System Monitor).

-It should run fine on most Linux setups.
+It should run fine on most Linux/Windows setups.
 If it doesn’t… that’s because computers are weird.

 Why .boi?

 Why not?

+CHECK RELEASES TAB FOR LATEST VERSION